 - Through Dr. Baicker's decades of research and policy engagement, including with respect to the effects of health system reforms of public and private insurance coverage and payment policy, she brings to the board insight and context as it oversees the company's navigation of the complex environment of government regulation, insurance reimbursement, and access to affordable care. - Drawing on Dr. Baicker's experience as an advisor to both the executive and legislative branches of the U.S. government, state governments, and numerous healthcare-related commissions and committees provides a keen understanding of government perspectives in our highly regulated industry. - Dr. Baicker, with extensive involvement with medical and health system research organizations, adds valuable input on the research and development landscape within the pharmaceutical industry.

-- University of Chicago

-- Provost (Effective March 2023)

-- Dean and the Emmett Dedmon Professor, Harris School of Public Policy (2017 - present)
+- University of Chicago - Provost (2023 present) - Emmett Dedmon Professor, Harris School of Public Policy (2017 present) - Dean of the Harris School of Public Policy (2017 2023)

 Harvard University